Regan298/Disaster-Master/Documentation/FinalReport.md

 ## 8. Procurement Summary

 Our only procured service was the use of Heroku.
-This was used as a host for running the webapp online for presentation and testing purposes.
-Since our requirements were always to have the webapp being hosted locally for full portability and local network access, Heroku was just a convenient way to present and allow people to easily test the program.
+This was used as a host for running the web app online for presentation and testing purposes.
+Since our requirements were always to have the web app being hosted locally for full portability and local network access, Heroku was just a convenient way to present and allow people to easily test the program.
 On delivery and transitioning according to the transition plan, the Heroku service has been closed.